 Reverse mortgages are one of the most misunderstood financial products on the market today.
-They can be very good, or very bad depending upon the individual.
 For many older homeowners, their homes are their most valuable, if not their only, asset.
-Some may need funds to help pay for health care bills, property-related expenses or even subsistence needs.
+Some may need funds to help pay for health care bills, property-related expenses or even for subsistence needs.
 On the other side of the financial spectrum, many affluent baby boomers and their financial advisers are searching for creative ways to incorporate home equity into their comprehensive retirement plans.
 One tool available to homeowners who reach a certain age is a reverse mortgage.